sacha-l/collectables-ethdenver-workshop/workshop/custom-types.md

 		/// The maximum amount of POAP NFTs a single account can own.
 		#[pallet::constant]
 		type MaxPoapOwned: Get<u32>;

+		/// The maximum length for a description stored on-chain.
+		#[pallet::constant]
+		type StringLimit: Get<u32>;
 	}

 	// Your Pallet's events.